aurelia/ui-virtualization/README.md

 }
 ```

-The `virtual-repeat-next` attribute can accept a function, a promise, or a function that returns a promise.
+The `infinite-scroll-next` attribute can accept a function, a promise, or a function that returns a promise.
 The bound function will be called when the scroll container has reached a point where there are no more items to move into the DOM (i.e. when it reaches the end of a list, either from the top or the bottom).
 There are three parameters that are passed to the function (`getMore(topIndex, isAtBottom, isAtTop)`) which helps determine the behavior or amount of items to get during scrolling.
 1. `topIndex` - A integer value that represents the current item that exists at the top of the rendered items in the DOM.